blockchainsllc/in3-docs/docs/api-c.md

 #### EVM_ERROR_BUFFER_TOO_SMALL

-Reading data from a position, which is not initialized.
+Reading data from a position that is not initialized.

 ```c
 #define EVM_ERROR_BUFFER_TOO_SMALL -3